allegroai/clearml-docs/docs/guides/frameworks/pytorch ignite/integration_pytorch_ignite.md

 ## Ignite ClearMLLogger

-PyTorch Ignite also offers a `ClearMLLogger` handler to log metrics, text, model / optimizer parameters, plots, and model checkpoints during training and validation.
+PyTorch Ignite also offers a dedicated `ClearMLLogger` handler to log metrics, text, model / optimizer parameters, plots, and model checkpoints during training and validation.

 For more information, see the [PyTorch Ignite ClearMLLogger](https://pytorch.org/ignite/generated/ignite.contrib.handlers.clearml_logger.html)